crcn/gittyup/README.md

 ### .app().process(callback)

-Returns a runnable process of the most recent checked out item.
+Returns a runnable process of the current checked out item.

 ````javascript